LazyMammal/playground-l1jfzxkf/statement.md

 }
 ```

-We expect to see `LZCNT` in the assembler instructions:
+We expect to see `LZCNT` in the assembly instructions:
 ```
 leading_zeros(unsigned int):
         xor     eax, eax